dynatrace-ace-services/slo-simply-smarter/README.md

  ---

 # From Mission Control
+Doesn't work from `Azure Bash`.
+Works fine from VM host : linux or windows.

 Open the python script and add these two temporary variables `Cookie` & `X-CSRFToken` and run the script (in this case MyTenant=[clusterid]-managed.internal.dynatrace.com:8021/e/[tenantid])  :